-The main areas of environmental risk management of relevance to the Berrima Shale Quarry 2Water - the quarry is incorporated into the overall Berrima Cement Works site Water are: Management Plan with a separate section of the void being used to store water for later use in Noise management - the guarry activities form part of the overall the cement plant;  cement works site Noise Management Plan; 2 Air quality - the quarry activities form part of the overall cement works site Air Quality Management Plan; 2 Rehabilitation - progress is governed by the timing of completed final batters; and PIRMP for the entire Berrima Cement Works but which incorporates the Shale Quarry operation.
+Grass re-establishment on exposed topsoil stockpiles and blackberry weed spraying was completed.
+The main areas of environmental risk management of relevance to the Berrima Water - the guarry is incorporated into the overall Berrima Cement Shale Quarry are: Works site Water Management Plan with a separate section of the void being used to store water for later use in the cement plant; 2 Noise management - the quarry activities form part of the overall cement works site Noise Management Plan; 2 Air quality - the quarry activities form part of the overall cement works site Air Quality Management Plan;  Rehabilitation - progress is governed by the timing of completed final batters; and PIRMP for the entire Berrima Cement Works but which incorporates the Shale Quarry operation.
 The quarry operates under a RMP which sets out a 20 yr mine plan and final land use.
 The final land use of the quarry footprint will consist of vegetated and stable quarry benches and a final void that would continue to be used for water storage, either as part of the cement works water management system or for agricultural purposes.
 The area surrounding the quarry disturbed area will remain as agricultural land.
-The target native community for the batters and external bunding would be a Southern Highlands Shale Woodland community which would have been the original vegetation community prior to clearing for agriculture.
-However, given the steep slopes involved in the quarry excavation, it will not be possible to recreate the ecological function of a woodland community.
+The target native community for the batters and external bunding would be a Southern Highlands Shale